vanessa-truong/vanessa-truong/README.md

-- 🔭 I am currently attending a bootcamp to acquire programming skills!
+- 🔭 I am finished a bootcamp to acquire programming skills!

-- 🌱 I’m currently learning node.js, express.js, mongo.db & postman.
+- 🌱 I’m currently learning Typescript.

 - 📫 How to reach me: truovane@gmail.com